 - Ares Management, in its acquisition of a significant stake in American Tire Distributors.

-- Bayer, in its acquisition of the consumer care business of Merck.
+- Bayer, in its $14.2 billion acquisition of Merck's consumer care business.

 - Billabong International, in the sale of its 51.5 percent interest in Nixon.